GITMCode/GITM/srcDoc/devstuff/markdown_ref.md

 ## Admonitions

-Admonitions are these fancy boxes:
+Admonitions are these fancy boxes.
+See [here](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#customization) for more information

 !!! tip
-    Identical to `important` and `hint`.
-All appear green.
+    Our theme (material) supports some non-standard admonitions

 !!! warning
     Here's a warning. new lines need two breaks.

     Here's how to put multiple lines in an admonition

-    > Warning, caution, and attention all appear orange.

-!!! error
+!!! danger
-    Synonymous to `danger`, both appear red
+    This is for something very serious

-!!! note "custom label"
+!!! bug "custom label"
     notes can be given custom labels!

+    This uses the `bug` callout

 !!!
 OnlyTheFirstWordFromTheLabel is shown
     Stick to using `!!!note "multi word label"` when possible.